cuspaceflight/m2-electronics/README.md

-# Marlet 2 Flight Computers
+# Martlet 2 Flight Computers

 This repository contains the schematics, PCB designs and firmware for the various electronic systems onboard Martlet 2.